-language for the 32-bit multiplatform.
-It provides graphical user
+language for the 32-bit multiplatform (Windows, Linux, and Unix).
+It

-interpreter for Windows, Linux, and Unix.
+interfaces (GUI) and CONSOLE programs.
 Rapid-Q compiles your BASIC

 release of the software was in BETA testing stage.
 However, Mr. Yu sold

-compiler.
-Just because Rapid-Q was released in Beta stage doesn't mean
+source."
+Although Rapid-Q was released in Beta stage it is fully

 The best way to learn is by example.
 The beauty of Rapid-Q is its